devsecops-workshop/workshop-guide/content/15-runtime-security/_index.md

 So far you've seen how ACS can handle security issues concerning **Build** and **Deploy** stages.
 But ACS is also able to detect and secure container runtime behaviour.
 Let's have a look...

 ## Handling Security Issues at Runtime
-As a scenario let's assume you won't to protect container workloads against attackers who are trying to install software.
+As a scenario let's assume you want to protect container workloads against attackers who are trying to install software.
 ACS comes with pre-configured policies for Ubuntu and Red Hat-based containers to detect if a package management tool is installed, this can be used in the **Build** and **Deploy** stages:

 - **Red Hat Package Manager in Image**